fermmm/group-date-client-rn/README.md

 npm run eas:ios:build:device
 ```

 (IOS Only) Creates the production build ready to be submitted to the app store.
-Once the build is successful you can run ```eas submit -p ios``` to submit to the app store.
+Once the build is successful you can run ```npm run eas:ios:submit``` to submit to the app store.
 ```
 npm run eas:ios:build:production
 ```